StuartPeile/fed-court/README.md

 I'd create an application dashboard that would pull in critical information for the application as a single pane of glass reporting

+#### Pipeline steps and jobs

+I'd split the pipleine into more jobs and group steps and not have a singe job that had multiple steps